Book Your Fastboats

 Book Your Activities

 Amed is the perfect place for a relaxed holiday in Bali.
 It is famous for its beaches with quite coarse black volcanic sand at Amed village beach.
-The beaches have softer sand and a mid grey-brown in colour.
+The beaches have softer sand and a mid-grey-brown in color.
 Some people come to Amed as a getaway.
 Traditional outrigger boats are available for fishing charters from the main beaches in the Amed area.
-It is trolling for mackerel, barracuda and tuna in early morning.
+It is trolling for mackerel, barracuda and tuna in the early morning.
 Sometimes, during the day, children trawl the beach for selling local salt and beaded bracelets.
 Try to buy one, they will speak English in high pitched voices while chanting a thank to you.